Virginia Tech® home

 1. At-large senators are elected by all undergraduate students.

-2. College senators are elected by their respective college.
+2. College senators are elected by undergraduate students enrolled in their respective college.

-5. Residential Well Being Senators are elected by undergraduate students in their respective residential districts.
+1. Residential Well Being Senators are elected by undergraduate students in their respective residential districts.
+There is one representative for Residential Housing Districts 2-4 on campus.

-6. Living Learning Program (LLP) senators will be elected by undergraduate students in their designated Living Learning Program constituencies.
+2. Living-Learning Program (LLP) Senators are elected by undergraduate students in their designated Living-Learning Program constituencies.

-2. The Cabinet will host applications, interviews, and a vote to appoint undergraduate applicants for vacant senator positions post-election.
+2. The Cabinet will host applications and interviews, and a vote to appoint undergraduate applicants for vacant Senator positions post-election.
+A confirmation vote will then be held by the Senate.

 Section 2: Eligibility